 - Estrogen tends to stimulate the growth of fibroids in many cases.
 In general, fibroids tend to shrink after menopause, but postmenopausal hormone therapy may cause symptoms to persist.
 Elevated levels of testosterone may also increase one’s risk.7

 As mentioned before, vitamin D deficiency substantially increases the risk of uterine fibroids.
-Early evidence shows that treatment with vitamin D reduced the size of uterine fibroids in laboratory rats predisposed to developing benign tumors.8 We are not saying that vitamin D cures fibroids, but it is very important to know your levels and correct a deficiency.
+Studies have demonstrated that vitamin D deficiency plays a significant role in the development of uterine fibroids.
+Early evidence shows that treatment with vitamin D reduced the size of uterine fibroids in laboratory rats predisposed to developing benign tumors.8 Additional studies have shown that vitamin D3 reduces leiomyoma cell proliferation in vitro (test tube or culture dish) and leiomyoma tumor growth in animal models.9 We are not saying that vitamin D cures fibroids, but it is very important to know your levels and correct a deficiency.
 Elderly and dark skinned individuals are at serious risk for vitamin D deficiency.

 So, when possible use glass instead of plastic to store your food.
 Eat organically grown food when feasible.
 Use only natural cosmetics minimally.
 Skip fragrant detergents or fabric softeners.
 Microbeads of plastic are found in bottled water and ordinary tap water.
 An efficient charcoal filter on the water spigot and shower head will help to reduce your exposure.
 Do not use non-stick cookware.

 Fat cells act as little endocrine glands.
-Obesity increases the circulating levels of estrogen without the opposing action of progesterone.15 Obesity also produces changes in the manner in which estrogen is metabolized and actually disrupts the communication between cells in the uterine wall.16 A Chinese study revealed that weight loss from diet and exercise decreased estrone by 11.1% and estradiol level by 20.3% in post-menopausal women.17
+Obesity increases the circulating levels of estrogen without the opposing action of progesterone.16 Obesity also produces changes in the manner in which estrogen is metabolized and actually disrupts the communication between cells in the uterine wall.17 A Chinese study revealed that weight loss from diet and exercise decreased estrone by 11.1% and estradiol level by 20.3% in post-menopausal women.18

 Vitex (chasteberry) is often recommended for women’s health issues.
 I could not find any direct documentation to support its use in the treatment of fibroids in a pubmed search.

 Fibroids can become serious if they enlarge, cause bleeding, or pain.
-Women with fibroids should regularly consult with their doctors to monitor their progress.
+Although UFs are benign tumors, they can cause various symptoms such as severe abdominal and pelvic pain, severe uterine bleeding, bladder dysfunction, and more obstetric complications leading to sub-infertility, miscarriage, and other reproductive dysfunctions.24 Women with fibroids should regularly consult with their doctors to monitor their progress.
 Natural remedies may help if fibroids are small and asymptomatic, but if symptoms occur, see your doctor.
 Medical or surgical interventions are needed before serious complications arise.

 - Mayo Clinic.
 “Uterine fibroids have significant impact on quality of life, workplace performance.”
 ScienceDaily.
 ScienceDaily, 24 October 2013. www.sciencedaily.com/releases/2013/10/131024085836.htm